4 ways to prevent mould growth in your wardrobe

 - Declutter your clothing and donate or sell any items you no longer wear.
 This will make sure your wardrobe isn't overflowing.
 Clothes jammed in your wardrobe will prevent air-flow which can create an environment that is ideal for mould growth.

 - Never hang damp clothes in your wardrobe.
-Make sure they're always dry before storing.
+Always make sure they're dry before storing.

 - If you're storing clothes that you don't plan on wearing for a while, vacuum seal them to prevent moisture getting in.